-In communicative pedotherapy, the pedotherapist actualizes a pedagogical relationship with the child (trust, acceptance, security, authority, understanding, co-existentiality, identification, etc.).
-Within this relationship, he/she re-establishes and strengthens the child's basic trust and security so that he/she again becomes ready to explore along with an adult.
+In communicative pedotherapy, the pedotherapist actualizes a pedagogic relationship with the child (trust, acceptance, security, authority, understanding, co-existentiality, identification, etc.).
+Within this relationship, he re-establishes and strengthens the child's basic trust and security so that he again becomes ready to explore along with an adult.
 The pedotherapist opens and develops communication with the child.
-He/she supports, directs and guides the child in a symbolic co-exploration of the problem area.
-In this way the child has a chance to actualize what is defective in the PES, namely, communication, exploration and expression of his/her psychic life.
+He supports, directs and guides the child in a symbolic co-exploration of the problem area.
+In this way the child has a chance to actualize what is defective in the PES, namely, communication, exploration and expression of his psychic life.

 This communication and exploration occur with the help of a particular medium of communication (play, image, conversation).
 Namely, the child deals with toys or other therapeutic material (projective and expressive media).
-He/she receives encouragement and appreciation regarding his/her expression and exploration.
-Thus, he/she is guided to convey his/her problem in play, image or word.
+He receives encouragement and appreciation regarding his expression and exploration.
+Thus, he is guided to convey his problem in play, image or word.
 However, the problem remains anonymous and is explored and communicated indirectly (symbolically).
-Now, in the secure safety with the pedotherapist, the child is confronted with his/her unassimilated lived experiences.
-Intensive communication and exploration of the problem area create an optimal opportunity for symmorphosis--the child learns to deal with what is alien and anxiety arousing according to the adult's example; for example, he/she learns to give a meaning to a situation which does not include anxiety.
+Now in the secure safety with the pedotherapist, the child is confronted with his unassimilated lived experiences.
+Intensive communication and exploration of the problem area create an optimal opportunity for symmorphosis--the child learns to deal with what is alien and anxiety arousing according to the adult's example; for example, he learns to give a meaning to a situation that does not include anxiety.

-When the child explores his/her problem by playing out, representing or verbalizing it, his/her disturbed lived experiences are expressed.
-Then, the pedotherapist indirectly (symbolically) communicates new, positive meanings to him/her by modifications of his/her expressive and projective products (in his/her play, drawings or projective narrative) brought on by him/herself or by suggestions that he/she do so.
-Thus, with the help of the pedotherapist, the child arrives at a symbolic solution of his/her difficulty (assimilating, re-lived experiencing); and actualizes his/her symbolically found solution in his/her daily life outside of the therapy room.
+When the child explores his problem by playing out, representing or verbalizing it, his disturbed lived experiences are expressed.
+Then the pedotherapist indirectly (symbolically) communicates new, positive meanings to him by modifications of his expressive and projective products (in his play, drawings or projective narrative) brought on by himself or by suggestions that he do so.
+Thus, with the help of the pedotherapist, the child arrives at a symbolic solution of his difficulty (assimilating, re-lived experiencing); and he actualizes his symbolically found solution in his daily life outside of the therapy room.
 Thus, a catharsis is actualized by which a solution, a way out and a way of progressing with the child's educating is found.